sbennett117/AdventOfCode/README.md

 # AdventOfCode
 Repository to hold solutions to the puzzles at https://adventofcode.com

+I will be doing these solutions in flat-folder C#.
+I'm new to the language, but I did about 5 straight years of Java in university so prepare for some large oriented objects.

 # Current Progress
 ## 2018
 | Day   | Progress |